Alexandria's founded by Alexander

 While at first, the archaeologists were able to distinguish two villas, they now know that one of them belonged to Flavius Furius Aptus, probably a priest at the Temple of Dionysus.
 His most splendid room was his dining room with a pool in the middle, famous for its floor mosaics and wall paintings where he received his guests.
 After repeated earthquakes, the building collapsed leaving the 120,000 shards of marble for us to sweep up and put back into place.

 Meanwhile, the painted walls of the Terrace Houses are undergoing a thorough cleanup in the hope to give us a glimpse of their original glory.
 After the initial restoration, archaeologists are now working with a new process using the latest technology.
 This year alone 120 m2 spread over eight rooms were strengthened and cleaned with these special chemicals.
-They aim at recreating the decoration with small touches without interfering with the paintings themselves.
+They aim to recreate the decoration with small touches without interfering with the paintings themselves.

 I find it most unfortunate that many trips to Ephesos do not include a visit to these Terrace Houses.
 A separate entrance fee (well worth the hidden beauty) is being charged and tour operators tend to rush their customers down through Curetus Street without stopping at these remarkable rooms.
 What a shame!